oven-baked pork chops in a white ceramic roasting tray

 This dish reminds me of the slow Sundays: these aromatic pork chops with fluffy potato mash and crispy veggies!

-Healthy Oven Pork Chops – What You’ll Need
+Healthy Oven-Baked Pork Chops – What You’ll Need

 Ingredients: